Kinabatangan Riverside Lodge | 2 Day | Sabah, Borneo

 8:00hrs – 9:00hrs: You will be collected from your hotel within Sandakan or at Sandakan Airport (you need to book a flight that arrives at Sandakan Airport before 8:00hrs) or near Sepilok.
 You will be transferred by minibus/coach to Sepilok Orangutan Rehabilitation Centre.

 1000hrs: Visit Sepilok Orangutan Sanctuary.
 At this world-renowned centre, come face to face with human’s closest relatives, the Orangutans.
 Orangutans share 97% of the same DNA as humans.
-The Orangutans’ feeding time is at 1000 hrs.
+The orangutans’ feeding time is 1000 hours.
 While Orangutan rehabilitation is still the primary goal at Sepilok, present aims include public education on conservation and research and assistance for other endangered species (such as captive breeding of the endangered Rhinoceros).

 11:30hrs – 12:00hrs: After the feeding session at Sepilok, proceed for lunch at a local restaurant in the Sepilok area.

-13:00hrs: After lunch, you will be transferred to a Kinabatangan Riverside Lodge called Nature Lodge, which is located in the Lower Kinabatangan River Sanctuary.
-The journey will take approximately 2 hours, passing by Kota Kinabatangan town and also oil palm plantations.
-Once you arrive at Kampung Bilit, you will then transfer to Kinabatangan Nature Lodge, just 3 mins by boat transfer across the River.
+13:00hrs: After lunch, you will be transferred to a Kinabatangan Riverside Lodge called Tanini Kinabatangan, which is located in the Lower Kinabatangan River Sanctuary.
+The journey will take approximately 2 hours, passing by Kota Kinabatangan town and oil palm plantations.
+Once you arrive at Kampung Bilit, you will then transfer to Kinabatangan Nature Lodge, just 3 minutes by boat transfer across the River.
 Welcome drinks will be served upon arrival.

 15:00hrs: On arrival at the Kinabatangan Riverside Lodge, you will have a welcome briefing, including an orientation of the Lodge and the surrounding area.
-Check into your chalet within the Agamid Wing of Kinabatangan Nature Lodge.
+Check into your room.
 Join the afternoon river cruise at 16:00hrs to search for wildlife and bird life along the Kinabatangan river banks.
 Return to the Kinabatangan Riverside Lodge around 18:00hrs to freshen up and then enjoy dinner at the Lodge restaurant in the midst of the Kampung Bilit secondary jungle.

 After dinner, go for a guided night walk behind the Lodge to enjoy the wilderness and watch sleeping birds and nocturnal creatures of the jungle.

-Overnight at the Kinabatangan Nature Lodge in an Agamid Chalet (with twin or double bed, aircon and ensuite Shower Room).
+Overnight at the Kinabatangan Nature Lodge in a Bangkatan Room (with twin or double bed, aircon and ensuite Shower Room).
 Click here to see photos of the accommodation for the Kinabatangan Riverside Lodge trip.

 Day 2 (Meals: B)